jasonnwangg/Online-Sales/README.md

       GROUP BY gender
       ")

-# The number of female consumers is roughly three times the number of male consumers.
+#The number of female consumers is roughly three times the number of male consumers.
-# The average age of male consumers is slightly higher than the female but they're both around 30.
+#The average age of male consumers is slightly higher than the female but they're both around 30.

-# How many consumers are there in each loyalty status group?
-# What is the average age of consumers in each group?

 sqldf("
       SELECT COUNT(*) AS loyalty_count,